-- i) Safe removal of existing buildings - ii) Retention where possible of trees and high quality landscaping
+- i) Safe removal of existing buildings; - ii) Retention where possible of trees and high quality landscaping; - iii) How the development will conserve or enhance the character and appearance of the Hexham Conservation Area; and - iv) Safe access for vehicles, pedestrians and cyclists.

-This site will accommodate at least 20 dwellings.
+This site can accommodate at least 20 dwellings.